eegli/tinyparse/readme.md

 **I use this mostly for other pet projects of mine so it comes with some opinions.**

-- Tinyparse is fast and lightweight.
-It's made for parsing simple user input.
+- Tinyparse is made for parsing simple user input
+- Tinyparse enforces verbose/user-friendly error messagess
+- Objects to be parsed cannot be nested and need to have string keys
+- Objects to be parsed can only have values that are of type string, number or boolean

+**How it works**

-- It **exports a single parser factory function** from which a type-aware parser can be created.
-The parser accepts either an object literal or array of strings (usually, `process.argv.slice(2)`).
+- The package **exports a single parser factory function** from which a type-aware parser can be created.
+The parser accepts either an object literal or array of strings (usually, `process.argv.slice(2)`)

-- The parser checks the input and returns the base with updated matching property values.
+- The parser checks the input and returns the base with updated matching property values

 ## Installation